 When and how do I file and pay taxes as a sole proprietor?

 Most sole proprietors need to file income tax returns and pay taxes on their business income.
 Under IRS rules, you must file an income tax return if your net earnings from your business totaled $400 or more.
-Note that even if your self-employment earnings were less than $400, you might still have a tax filing obligation, as explained more in the instructions to IRS Form 1040.
+Note that even if your self-employment earnings were less than $400, you might still have a tax filing obligation, or be eligible for a refund.
 And, as is the case with other types of business entities, sole proprietors are also subject to self-employment taxes.

 As a sole proprietor, instead of filing a separate tax return for your business, you report your business income on IRS Form 1040, using Schedule C to report your business profit or loss.
 According to the IRS, Schedule C is required when the primary purpose of your business is for income or profit and you are regularly involved in the activity.
 Be prepared to use Schedule C to report your accounting method, gross receipts, sales, income, cost of goods sold, and deductible business expenses.
 If you have more than one business as a sole proprietor (for example, you have two separate side businesses), you will need to complete a separate Schedule C for each business.

 Depending on the nature of your business, you may need to file additional tax schedules with your return.
 You can gain valuable peace of mind when you have a tax pro file for you, rather than trying to determine which schedules are required, calculating your tax obligations, completing forms and schedules, and filing your own tax returns.

 Can I write off expenses as a sole proprietor?